 3) build a process for machine vision into your manufacturing process.

 However, read this article from start to finish.
-It will help you to have a complete knowledge about how to improve your machine vision for better product quality.
+It will help you to have complete knowledge about how to improve your machine vision for better product quality.